ayushpoddar16/News-extension/README.md

    ```
    NEWS_API_KEY=your_api_key_here
    ```
-3. The extension will now fetch real-time cricket news.
+3. The extension will now fetch real-time news.

 ---